mavaddat/windows-dev-docs/uwp/launch-resume/launch-settings-app.md

 Learn how to launch the Windows Settings app.
 This topic describes the `ms-settings:` URI scheme.
 Use this URI scheme to launch the Windows Settings app to specific settings pages.

 Launching to the Settings app is an important part of writing a privacy-aware app.
 If your app can't access a sensitive resource, we recommend providing the user a convenient link to the privacy settings for that resource.
-For more info, see [Guidelines for privacy-aware apps](../security/index.md).
+For more information, see [Guidelines for privacy-aware apps](../security/index.md).

 ## Important APIs